qitong/SDC-P5/README.md

 * helper_functions.py, functions to display images and I/O related ones.
 * training/ folder contains training images of cars and notcars, the full set from Udacity Vehicle Tracking S3 bucket
 * test_images/ folder contains those images for test.
+* PS: if you want check the code, please unzip the images in the training/ folder first, since it surpass the 1000 files limit for submission, I zip it.

 ## Histogram of Oriented Gradients (HOG)
 ---